 Monticelli means small mountains and it was used in medieval documents to indicate Montecelio, S. Angelo and another hill (Poggio Cesio) in between.
-The fortress of Montecelio was built in the Xth century, perhaps on the site of an ancient temple.
+The fortress of Montecelio was built in the Xth century, perhaps on the site of an ancient temple (see a model at the local Archaeological Museum).
 The small town developed at the foot of the castle.
 In the XVIth century its population grew because ancient quarries of travertine along Via Tiburtina were reactivated and stonecutters from other locations settled at Montecelio.
 The town expanded on a saddle between the castle and a nearby hill where the Franciscans had built a monastery.

 (left) View of the castle and of the older part of the town; (right) a street in the older part